nolar/looptime/docs/tools.rst

         new_loop.run_until_complete(asyncio.sleep(1.23))
         assert looptime @ new_loop == 101.23

-Mind that it is not the same as ``Chronographer`` for the whole test.
+Keep in mind that it is not the same as :class:`Chronometer` for the whole test.
-The time proxy reflects the time of the loop, not the duration of the test: the loop time can start at a non-zero point; even if it starts at zero, the loop time also includes the time of all fixtures setups.
+The time proxy reflects the time of the loop, not the duration of the test: the loop time can start at a non-zero point; even if it starts at zero, the loop time also includes the time of all fixture setups.

 Custom event loops